fullysprinkled/zendesk_python_scripts/README.md

-# zendesk_linked_bugs
+# zendesk_api_scripts
-Scripts for extracting ticket and bug data via Zendesk's Jira integration API and more
+Scripts for extracting data via Zendesk's Jira integration API and more